 'Seeing comes before words... ...It is seeing which establishes our place in the surrounding land; we explain that world with words, but words can never undo the fact that we are surrounded by it.'
 'Images were first made to conjure up the appearance of something that was absent'.
 Ways of Seeing John Berger 'Memory … Continue reading ‘Mansions in the head’: images, words, and the memories they conjure.

 No spoilers.
 Certainly no endings.
 No goodbyes.
 Only beginnings.
 Three of them.
-'There were three of them, three girls.' - Raymie Nightingale, Kate DiCamillo (2016) This much is true.
+'There were three of them, three girls.'- Raymie Nightingale, Kate DiCamillo (2016) This much is true.
 There were three girls.
 Right there, right from the start.
-In the space of two short chapters, just seven well-spaced pages, we meet the … Continue reading Not goodbye: Kate DiCamillo’s Beverly, Right Here.
+In the space of two short chapters, just seven well-spaced pages, we meet the titular Raymie, and … Continue reading Not goodbye: Kate DiCamillo’s Beverly, Right Here.